slusk17/Von-Bertalanffy/README.md

-# Von-Bertalanffy
+# Von-Bertalanffy Shiny Application
-The purpose of this app is to help students and professionals understand how the components of the Von Bertalanffy growth equation.
+The purpose of this application is to help students and professionals better understand the components of the Von Bertalanffy growth equation.